sebastien-chassagne/rbk-seb/README.md

 Note that rubrik_cdm_token take precedence over rubrik_cdm_username and rubrik_cdm_password.
 So, no matter which value is set for rubrik_cdm_username and rubrik_cdm_password.

-To verify if the configuration values are correct run : "source <configurtaionfile> ; rkkcli commands -T" This should return cluster uuid, cluster name ...
+To verify if the configuration values are correct run : "source <configurtaionfile> ; rbkcli commands -T" This should return cluster uuid, cluster name ...